-This is my second novel, published by Graywolf Press.
+This is my second novel.
 It’s about a cult leader, his ex-wife, and the four people he takes hostage.
 It’s about loneliness in America.
 It’s also about North Korea.
 A city underneath the city of Cincinnati.
 Cloud seeding.
 Espionage.
 Eavesdropping.
 It’s also, you know, a big old love story.
 To buy, click here.
 And thanks.

-This is my first novel.
+My first novel!
 It’s about an immortal and lethal strain of plague that gets released piecemeal across the country by a bioterrorizing lunatic.
 It’s about a young woman struggling with addiction and alcoholism in the middle of all this turmoil.
 It’s about reincarnation and ego diminishment.
 There’s also a Viking, but he doesn’t talk much.
 Want to buy it?
 Great.
 Click here.
 Thanks!

-Just read this a couple weeks ago.
-Finished it at my gym, on the stationary bike, and burst into tears.
+I finished this one at my gym, on the stationary bike, and burst into tears.
 An incredibly moving story–harrowing–but also a massive indictment of the United States and the “promise” we still hold out for people seeking reprieve here.

 What a great little book.
 The Long Night of Francisco Sanctis meets Woodcutters plus some genocide.
 Very harrowing and, horribly, very funny.